-Testes size compare to body weight can shed some light on the promiscuity level of female within a species.
+Testes size compared to body weight can shed some light on the promiscuity level of females within a species.

-Bigger tests produces more sperm and pay off when women sleep around, because it gives males a higher chance of being the father of the children.
+Bigger tests produce more sperm and pay off when women sleep around because it gives males a higher chance of being the father of the children.

-Testes’ size then become a record of the female’s sexual escapees during the ages.
+Testes’ size then becomes a record of the female’s sexual escapes during the ages.

 Cuckoldry Arms Race: The Madonna Whore Dichotomy